Entropic equality for worst-case work at any protocol speed

-Thus the worst case work of the trajectories of interest $w^0_\text{IN}$ is this equal to (kT times) a relative entropy minus (the logarithm) of two partition functions, one of which encodes information about how many of the initial energy eigenstates have negligible occupation probability.
+Thus the worst case work of the trajectories of interest $w^0_\text{IN}$ is this equal to (kT times) a relative entropy minus (the logarithm) of the ratio of two partition functions, one of which encodes information about how many of the initial energy eigenstates have negligible occupation probability.

-{\bf{\em Discussion---}}Equation~\ref{eq:mainbodymain} has the form The penalty is given by the difference between the forward and reverse distributions, quantified by $D_{\infty}$.
+{\bf{\em Discussion---}} Note that Equation~\ref{eq:mainbodymain} has the form The penalty is essentially given by the difference between the forward and reverse distributions, quantified by $D_{\infty}$.
 The optimum one can hope for, with a given initial state and given initial and final Hamiltonian, is to set the penalty to 0 (as relative entropies are non-negative), which leaves $-\log\left(Z_f/\widetilde{Z}\right)$.
-This term is made more negative the smaller the support of $\rho$ is and the lower the final energies are relative to the initial ones.
-To illustrate the notation used, a very simple example of applying the formula is given in Fig.~\ref{fig:example}.
+This term is more negative the smaller the support of $\rho$ is and the lower the final energies are relative to the initial ones.
+This optimum is achieved by a protocol in~\cite{EgloffDRV12}.